Approved December 9, 2019

-The Kansas State University Internal Audit Department provides independent objective analysis and recommendations to assist University managers in effectively discharging their administrative responsibilities.
+The Kansas State University Internal Audit Department provides independent and objective assurance and consulting activities designed to add value and improve Kansas State University’s operations.
+The Internal Audit Department provides analyses and recommendations to assist University managers in effectively discharging their administrative responsibilities.
 The Department assesses the adequacy and effectiveness of internal controls with the goal of promoting effective controls at reasonable costs.
-The Internal Audit Department performs routine audits in accordance with an approved annual audit plan and conducts special reviews at the request of University management or the Kansas Board of Regents.
+The Internal Audit Department performs internal audits in accordance with their annual audit plan and conducts special audits or reviews at the request of University management or the Kansas Board of Regents.

 - Assess the soundness, adequacy and application of accounting, financial, and other operating controls;

 - Determine adherence to University plans, policies, and procedures;

 - Assess compliance with applicable laws, regulations and generally accepted accounting principles;

 - Ascertain whether program results are consistent with established objectives;

 - Ascertain the adequacy of controls for safeguarding University assets from losses of all kinds; and